 Isaac Mohar, Ph.D., DABT

-Dr. Mohar is an expert in toxicology and immunology.
-He has over 15 years of experience in drug and chemical toxicology, tissue immunology, and reproductive biology.
+Dr. Mohar is a principal scientist at Gradient and an expert in toxicology and immunology.
+He has over 20 years of experience in drug and chemical toxicology, immunology, and reproductive biology research.
 Before joining Gradient, Dr. Mohar conducted research aimed at developing a malaria vaccine and identifying the immunological basis of cancer and chronic viral infections.
-His primary responsibilities at Gradient include assisting clients with evaluation of immunological data, and conducting risk-based human health and chemical safety evaluations.
+His primary responsibilities at Gradient include conducting and communicating risk assessments of drugs, biologics, and chemicals.
 He has authored or co-authored several articles and method chapters in the areas of reproductive genetics, toxicology, and immunology.
+He is a member of the American College of Toxicology, the American Society of Gene and Cell Therapy, and the Society of Toxicology.

 Data Evaluation and Assay Development: Aided in the development of new assays to better understand tumor immunology.
 Evaluated flow cytometry data to gauge immune responses to skin cancer treatments.
 Advanced the client’s research and development of skin cancer treatments.